-Leaf Chewing Caterpillar
+Leaf Chewing and Boring Caterpillar

 Caterpillars belong to the insect order Lepidoptera.
 Caterpillars are the larval stage of moths and are among the most serious defoliators of trees.